New York Nursery and Child's Hospital

-New York Nursery and Child's Hospital was an obstetrics and pediatrics hospital founded on May 2, 1854 by Mary Ann Delafield DuBois and Ana R. Emmit in New York City.
-Initially the Hospital served as a foundling home and provided care for New York's working women and their children.
+New York Nursery and Child's Hospital was an obstetrics and pediatrics hospital founded on May 2, 1854, by Mary Ann Delafield DuBois and Ana R. Emmit in New York City, United States.

+Initially, the hospital served as a foundling home and provided care for New York's working women and their children.
 It was a pioneer in treating infants under the age of two.

 History

-Forerunners to the Hospital included the Marion Street Maternity Hospital, which was organized in 1823 and then incorporated in 1827 as “The New York Female Asylum for Lying-In Women."
+Forerunners to the hospital included the Marion Street Maternity Hospital, which was organized in 1823 and then incorporated in 1827 as "The New York Female Asylum for Lying-In Women".
 Its stated mission was:

 To furnish comfortable conditions and skillful attendance to respectable married women who require an asylum during the period of their confinement, and also to supply competent medical care to deserving married women at their homes under similar circumstances.

-In 1854, a hospital was founded under the name, "The Nursery for the Children of Poor Women," by DuBois and Emmit.
+In 1854, a hospital was founded under the name The Nursery for the Children of Poor Women by DuBois and Emmit.
 It provided care for the children of wet nurses while they were at work.
 Later, its scope was broadened and it became known as the Nursery and Child's Hospital.
-DuBois served as its director for more than 30 years.
+DuBois served as its director for more than thirty years.

 In 1899, the New York Infant Asylum consolidated with the Marion Street Maternity Hospital.
 Those combined institutions were then joined with the Nursery and Child's Hospital to become the New York Nursery and Child's Hospital in 1910.
-According to an Annual Report, its work consisted of:
+According to an annual report, its work consisted of: